ravikirankrishnaprasad/LendingClubCaseStudy/README.md

 # Lending Club Loan Data Analysis

 ## Introduction
-This project analyzes the Lending Club loan dataset to identify factors that contribute to loan defaults.
-By understanding these factors, we aim to assist in minimizing credit losses by predicting risky loan applicants more accurately.
-The project involves data cleaning, manipulation, exploration, and visualization techniques.
+This project focuses on analyzing loan application data to identify patterns associated with loan default risk.
+The objective is to assist a consumer finance company in making informed decisions when approving loans for urban customers.
+Incorrect loan approvals can result in financial loss, while denying loans to creditworthy applicants may lead to missed business opportunities.
+By applying exploratory data analysis (EDA), we aim to uncover insights that help minimize lending risks and improve the company’s risk analytics strategy.
+The analysis will support actions like adjusting loan amounts, interest rates, or rejecting high-risk applications.

 ## Data Preparation and Cleaning
 - **Libraries Used**: Pandas, NumPy, Matplotlib, Seaborn.
 Warnings were suppressed for cleaner output.